Michael Friis' Blog

 2. Install the Wall Connector.
 Ours is installed right below our electrical panel with the power wire coming from behind.

 3. Connect power meter and wall connector.
-I chose to drill a separate hole in the wall connector back-plate for the power meter cable comms cable instead of trying to run it with the power wires, mostly because the comms cable isn’t very long and that way I didn’t have to mess with trying to extend it.
+I chose to drill a separate hole in the wall connector back-plate for the power meter comms cable instead of trying to run it with the power wires, mostly because the comms cable isn’t very long and that way I didn’t have to mess with trying to extend it.
 The Wall Connector has an elegant design where the power wires all attach to the back plate and then the face plate just slots on.
 Unfortunately the comms-port is not part of that scheme and is on the face-plate assembly.
 So you have to connect the power meter comms wires while balancing the face-plate and then secure the whole thing to the back-plate.

 4. Initialize the Wall Connector.
 You can do this using the Tesla One app.
 The app is supposedly only for Tesla employees and 3rd party contractors but you can log in using a normal retail Tesla user account just fine.
 When you scan the QR code that’s on the Neurio power meter it starts showing up as part of the install and you can configure the CT clamps.
 Check if you need to “flip” them to ensure the meter registers power flowing in the right direction (“import” vs. “export”).
 At this stage you can also configure the max load where you want EV charging to start dialing down.
 Note that I didn’t configure the Neurio separately, it was all through the Tesla app.